Implementation details

 Technical details

-The following considerations should be noted regarding the initial release of SceneReader 1.0.
+The following considerations should be noted regarding the SceneReader 2.0 release.

 1. Only the latin alphabet is supported.

-SceneReader comes pre-configured with a general font knowledgebase allowing it to recognise text in a variety of fonts.
-Currently, this font knowledgebase only includes latin alphabetic characters (so e.g. cyrillic or greek characters are not supported).
+SceneReader 2.0 comes pre-configured with a general font knowledgebase allowing it to recognise text in a variety of fonts.
+Currently, this font knowledgebase only includes latin alphanumeric characters (so e.g. cyrillic or greek characters are not supported).

-To improve recognition in poor-quality images, SceneReader uses a reference dictionary to match the words in an image.
-Words missing from the dictionary will not be recognised.
+SceneReader 2.0 can recognise pure digit sequences (containing only numeric characters) as numbers without any reference dictionary.
+For recognising words and alphanumeric sequences, SceneReader 2.0 uses a reference dictionary.
+Words (e.g. "exit") and/or alphanumeric sequences (e.g. "WX123") not included in the dictionary will not be recognised.
 However, the dictionary can be large without significant performance implications (e.g. we typically use a 60,000-word dictionary for testing purposes).